-Most of your paragraphs will have the same underlying structure.
-You begin with a transition, you offer supporting evidence, and you wrap up with a resolution.
+As in the case of those that include narratives, most of your paragraphs will have the same underlying structure.
+You begin with a transition, you offer supporting evidence, and you offer a resolution.
 Supporting evidence for the most part affects the strength of individual paragraphs, but transitions and resolutions are even more crucial because they affect the coherence and impact of the essay as a whole.
-The beginnings and ends of each paragraph are the places to draw connections between experiences, demonstrate progression, and highlight your key themes.
+The beginnings and endings of each paragraph are the places to draw connections between experiences, demonstrate progression, and highlight your key themes.

-Not every paragraph you write will have these three distinct parts, but it's worthwhile to look at how typical paragraphs are structured so you know how to evaluate your essay on this level.
+Not every paragraph you write will have these three distinct parts, but it is worthwhile to look at how typical paragraphs are structured so you know how to evaluate your essay on this level.

-The basic purpose of a transition is to serve as a topic sentence; it should give enough direction so the reader knows what to expect.
-When your essay is following not only a chronological order but also a single train of thought, the paragraphs may flow smoothly anyway.
-For example, in this essay, note the ways in which the third through sixth paragraphs begin: with clear references to time, following the writer's college career.
-The step-by-step process is therefore logical and easy to follow.
+The basic purpose of a transition is to serve as a topic sentence.
+It should give enough direction so the reader knows what to expect.
+When your essay is following not only a chronological order but a single train of thought, the paragraphs may flow smoothly anyway.
+For example, in this essay, note the ways in which Paragraphs 2 and 5 begin: with clear references to time.
+The step-by-step flow of the essay is logical and easy to follow.

-The most common mistake—other than not including transitions at all—is to rely on words like "also" or "further," which don't provide any thematic link.
+The most common mistake—other than not including transitions at all—is to rely on words such as "also" or "further," which do not provide any thematic link.
 Using such substance-less transitions makes your essay sound like a list instead of a logical argument.
 For example:

 Whenever possible, you should aim to create transitions with as much depth as this one has.
-When you can make a substantive statement both about what's to follow and what preceded, then you not only ensure a smooth flow, but also reiterate and highlight your key themes.
+When you can make a substantive statement both about what is to follow and what preceded, then you not only ensure a smooth flow, but you also reiterate and highlight your key themes.

 Consider the following paragraph, taken from this essay:

-The reader-friendly orientation comes with the first sentence, but after that, the writer offers specific details of his experience.
-Only in the last sentence does he begin to expand to the broader lesson.
+The reader-friendly orientation comes with "the shape of my life took off in many directions," but after that, the writer focuses on the details of her experience: how she always wore the necklace, even when it became dirty, and how it served as common ground to appease an angry customer and identify what she had in common with the man.
+The writer saves the broader lesson for the final statement of the paragraph.
 Looking at this example, you might think that this is the natural, obvious approach, and it seems that way because it works so seamlessly.
-However, writers who aren't conscious of what they're doing will often go the exact opposite route.
+But writers who are not conscious of what they are doing will often go the opposite route.
 Their paragraph might look something like the following:

-These writers will be wise enough to keep the resolution at the end, but they'll state a general point closer to the top.
-Their reasoning is that the big lesson needs to be highlighted, but they don't realize that bringing it up prematurely gives it less weight and, in turn, downplays the uniqueness of their personal details.
-The second sentence of this revised paragraph is so watered down that it's not just useless, but actually damaging to the applicant's case.
+These writers will be wise enough to keep the resolution at the end, but they will state a general point closer to the top.
+Their reasoning is that the big lesson needs to be highlighted, but they do not realize that bringing it up prematurely gives it less weight and in turn downplays the uniqueness of their personal details.

-Ultimately, your approach to writing resolutions should follow the same basic principles you use for other areas: Be detailed, personal, specific, and concrete.
-The additional challenge arises from the fact that you also must speak to some broader significance, and it's tempting either to get carried away and write too generically, or to take the easy way out and conclude something superficial.
+Ultimately, your approach to writing resolutions should follow the same basic principles you use for other areas: be detailed, personal, specific, and concrete.
+The additional challenge arises from the fact that you also must speak to some broader significance, and it is tempting either to get carried away and write too generically or to take the easy way out and conclude something superficial.